icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 #### Shared data endpoints

-Data endpoints which provide access to shared data (in classes [IB1-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [IB1-SB](../glossary.md#term-Data-sensitivity-class-shared-B)) **MUST** implement the subset of the resource server part of the [FAPI](../glossary.md#term-Financial-Grade-API) specification used within the IB1 Trust Framework as described in [Common Security Requirements](technical_common.md#common-security-requirements), and authorize against the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) authorization service.
+Data endpoints which provide access to shared data (in classes [IB1-SA](../glossary.md#term-Data-sensitivity-class-shared-A) and [IB1-SB](../glossary.md#term-Data-sensitivity-class-shared-B)) **MUST** implement the subset of the resource server part of the [FAPI](../glossary.md#term-Financial-Grade-API) specification used within the IB1 Trust Framework as described in [OAuth Specification](https://specification.trust.ib1.org/oauth-with-member-identity-certificates/1.0/), and authorize against the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) authorization service.

 Protected data endpoints **MAY** use the token introspection mechanism provided by [FAPI](../glossary.md#term-Financial-Grade-API) to gather additional information about the client making the request prior to any access decision.